Inducibility of 4-vertex tournaments: Proof of Theorem

 \end{quote} \end{quote} This program is bounded above by

-thus cannot be extremal, and so implies that $T_n$ must satisfy $|L_n| < \frac67n$.
+thus cannot be extremal, and so implies that $T_n$ must satisfy $|L_n| < \frac67n-0.00001$.
 Certificates can be found at \oururl. \end{proof}

 We next aim to prove that the sequence $(T_n[L_n])_{n=1}^\infty$ is quasi-random.
-To do so we prove Claim~\ref{QR}, a consequence of the characterization of quasi-random tournaments in (Chung and Graham \cite{MR1106530}).
-They list 11 different properties characterizing quasi-random tournaments, but we will only use the first two.
+To do so we prove Claim~\ref{QR}, a consequence of the characterization of quasi-random tournaments in (Chung and Graham~\cite{MR1106530}).
+They list 11 different equivalent properties characterizing quasi-random sequences $G_n$ of tournaments on $n$ vertices, but we will only use the first two. \begin{itemize} \item[$P_1$:] For every fixed tournament $H$, $i(H,G_n)$ converges to the expected value in the random tournament on $n$ vertices. \item[$P_2$:] $\displaystyle{\lim_{n\to\infty}i(C_4,G_n) = \tfrac{3}{8}}$. \end{itemize} Since graphons are completely determined by subgraph densities, $P_1$ implies that every quasi-random sequence of tournaments has the same limit graphon.
+The following claim is an addition to the 11 properties listed in~\cite{MR1106530}, tailored to our problem.

 \begin{claim} A sequence of tournaments $(G_n)_{n=1}^\infty$ with $|G| = n$ is quasi-random if and only if

 \end{claim}